neilchvz/cairahq-platform/identity/okta/config-reference/saml-sso.md

 ## Overview

 Google Workspace is configured as a SAML 2.0 Service Provider with Okta as the Identity Provider.
-Authentication for all cairahq.com Google Workspace users flows through Okta — no direct Google password authentication for standard users.
+Authentication for all cairahq.com Google Workspace users flows through Okta.
+No direct Google password authentication for standard users.

 ## Configuration